wptrainingteam/what-is-contact-form-7/README.md

 Practice creating a questionnaire containing five questions with the Contact Form 7 plugin.

-*   Add new Contact Forms on Contact Form 7 plugin screen
+*   Add new contact forms on Contact Form 7 plugin screen
 * Design a form with five questions that contains below input types
 	* Radio buttons
 	* Checkboxes

 **Creating a booking form with phone number**

-Practice creating a booking form with following re
+Practice creating a booking form with phone number to be contacted.

+* Add a new Contact Form

 ## Assessment